-Beneficial Shareholders fall into two (2) categories - those who object to their identity being known to the issuers of securities which they own ("Objecting Beneficial Owners", or "OBOs") and those who do not object to their identity being made known to the issuers of the securities they own ("Non-Objecting Beneficial Owners", or "NOBOs").
-In accordance with the requirements as set out in NI 54-101, the Company will have caused its agent to distribute the Notice and Access Notification indirectly to each Beneficial Shareholder.
+Beneficial Shareholders fall into two (2) categories - those who object to their identity being known to the issuers of securities which they own ("Objecting Beneficial Owners", or "OBOs") and those who do not object to their identity being made known to the issuers of the securities they own ("Non-Objecting Beneficial Owners", or "NOBOs.
 The Company will not pay for an Intermediary to deliver the meeting materials to Beneficial Shareholders who are "OBOs" as such term is defined in National Instrument 54-101 (Communications with Beneficial Owners of Securities of a Reporting Issuer) ("NI 54-101"), including a voting information form, and that in the case of an OBO, the OBO will not receive the materials unless the OBO's Intermediary assumes the cost of delivery.